hankpai/fim_meta/README.md

 2. https://www.usgs.gov/3d-elevation-program/about-3dep-products-services - highlights resolutions of 3dep product

 Issues:
-- DEM query service times out with scraper, currently can rerun from prior scrape
+- DEM query service sometimes times out with scraper, currently can rerun from prior scrape
-- DEM resolution changes from meter to to arc seconds from Reference 2.
+- ~~DEM resolution changes from meter to to arc seconds from Reference 2.
 Currently the value mixes meters and arc seconds.
-Arc seconds seen in some aoi's so far:
+Arc seconds seen in some aoi's so far:~~
-  - 1/3 arc second (9.2593e-5, 10 m) is a common type on the west coast
+  - ~~1/3 arc second (9.2593e-5, 10 m) is a common type on the west coast~~
-  - 1/9 arc second (3.0864e-5, 3 m)
+  - ~~1/9 arc second (3.0864e-5, 3 m)~~
-  - 1 arc second (2.7778e-4, 30 m)
+  - ~~1 arc second (2.7778e-4, 30 m)~~
 - no explicit label on threshold type for Data Input (4); tried to handle via algorithm and from primary unit for the observed data, but otherwise stage is prioritized
 - checking which NRP AEP source is more correct (1.iii or 1.iv)
+- warning in first script in line 264: "UserWarning: You are merging on int and float columns where the float values are not equal to their int representation." for org_thresholds_df.merge call
+- NWS ESRI rest service certificate warning from non-work laptop

 TODO:
-- [ ] Add ESRI rest call for public flow and stage catfim meta (Data Inputs 1.i and 1.ii) in Step 4.i
+- [x] Add ESRI rest call for public flow and stage catfim meta (Data Inputs 1.i and 1.ii) in Step 4.i
 - [ ] If Data Input 1.iii is more accurate for NRP AEP, can remove the optional download (Step 3) and hard code Step 4 to neglect offline option
 - [ ] Find way to make point DEM 3dep metadata query more robust (not time out)
-- [ ] Map DEM resolution to meters
+- [x] Map DEM resolution to meters
 - [ ] Expand output 5 to include all flavors of USGS estimated AEP (empirical, weighted, and others that are provided)
+- [ ] OPTIONAL finish trying to calculate NWM AEP's with low flow outlier filters